the-red-feather/thesis/P5/new-intro-notes.md

 [ken]
-- and indeed: don't go back to the drawing board!: you have a good base, better to build on that to fix things
-1. zooming in: research question/subquestions that cover other aspects (not just loading libraries into webassembly) so that you can
-2. adequately present the UI/UX aspects, this also solves issues with the research questions
-3. and conclusions: should be partially fixed by changing subquestions
-4. try to be more precise bring numbers, examples, tables, etc to back your statements because right now the final chapter often reads more like an essay

-NOTES:

 another word for the same thing: operationalizing
 - the last mile problem
 - putting research in the hands of end-users